Slots: All About Playing Slots

 Autoplay

-Autoplay is one of the slot features that players are recommended to leave alone.
-When activated, it makes the reels go through a pre-configured number of rounds automatically.
-This spares you the efforts of having to click the spin button but at an expense.
+Autoplay is one slot feature that players are advised to leave alone.
+When activated, it makes the reels go through a preconfigured number of rounds automatically.
+This spares you the effort of clicking the spin button, but it comes at a cost.

-It causes you to play at a dangerous pace, which in turns gets you closer and closer to the house edge for the respective slot.
-If you insist on using it, we suggest you tackle the settings so that the feature is terminated whenever your balance decreases by an amount you can stomach.
-Otherwise, the autoplay may eat up your entire bankroll for the session.
+It causes you to play at a dangerous pace, which in turn brings you closer to the house edge of the slot.
+If you insist on using it, we suggest adjusting the settings so that the feature stops whenever your balance falls by an amount you can stomach.
+Otherwise, the autoplay feature may eat up your entire bankroll for the session.

 Special Features of Online Slots

-Today’s sophisticated slots are packed with all kinds of special features aiming not only at boosting your chances of pocketing a nice payout but also at increasing the games’ entertainment value and interactivity.
+Today’s sophisticated slots are packed with all kinds of special features designed not only to boost your chances of pocketing a sizable payout but also to enhance the games’ entertainment value and interactivity.

 Multiplier Symbols